fcablik/wochlife-accommodations/docs/deployment.md

 8. Commit!

-   The Epic Stack comes with a GitHub Action that handles automatically deploying your app to production and staging environments.
+   The Wochlife Stack comes with a GitHub Action that handles automatically deploying your app to production and staging environments.

    Now that everything is set up you can commit and push your changes to your